First Hundred Years' War: Dispute over the Angevin succession

+Fall of Normandy and Poitou

+Around the turn of the 13th century, warfare in Normandy was defined by slow but steady advances due to the high density of castles in the region.
+In September 1203, Philip dismantled the system of Norman castles around Château Gaillard, notably taking Le Vaudreuil.
+Once the immediate area around the castle was secured, Philip began the Siege of Château Gaillard.
+An army led by John of England and William Marshal fell upon the besieging French army in an attempt to relieve the siege.
+Though the attack was initially successful, the convoluted battle plan led to the English being unable to achieve their objective.
+The French counterattack routed the English forces, leading John to retreat and invade Brittany instead in order to bait the French into withdrawing from the siege.
+Philip, understanding the importance of the castle for securing the rest of Normandy, refused to lift the siege.
+The defending garrison of the castle led by Roger De Lacy continued to stubbornly resist French advances, reportedly going as far as using Greek fire on the enemy, until 6 March 1204 when the attackers finally reached the inner bailey of the castle.

 Normandy was now open for the taking.
 Philip pressed his advantage; Falaise, Caen, Bayeux, and Rouen surrendered 24 June 1204, despairing the aid of John Lackland, who did not come.
 Arques and Verneuil fell immediately after, completing the success of Philip, who had conquered Normandy in two years of campaign.
-To consolidate his new conquest, Philip Augustus built the castle of Rouen, an imposing fortress of Philippian style and the locus of Capetian power in Normandy.

 Philip then turned to the Loire Valley, where he took Poitiers in August 1204, and Loches and Chinon in 1205.
+The failures of John were not received well by the nobility back in England.

+Consolidation of Capetian conquests

 John and Philip finally agreed to a truce in Thouars, on 13 October 1206.
 For Philip Augustus, it was then necessary to stabilize these rapid conquests.
 Since 1204, Philip published an order imposing the use of Norman, instead of Angevin, currency.
+Philip Augustus also built the castle of Rouen, an imposing fortress of Philippian style and the locus of Capetian power in Normandy.

 From 1206 to 1212, Philip Augustus strove to strengthen his territorial conquests.
 Capetian domination was accepted in Champagne, Brittany, and Auvergne, but the counties of Boulogne and Flanders remain reluctant.
 Renaud de Dammartin, Count of Boulogne, became a primary concern.
 Despite the favors of Philip Augustus, who married in 1210 his son Philip Hurepel to Matilda, daughter of Renaud, he continued to negotiate with the enemy camp.
 The suspicions of Philip took shape when the count began to fortify Mortain, in western Normandy.
 In 1211, Philip went on the offensive, taking Mortain, Aumale and Dammartin.
 Renaud de Dammartin fled to the county of Bar, and was no longer an immediate threat.